D-S007/D-S007/README.md

 ### 🔍 About Me
 📊 Data Analyst with specialized skills in AI/ML and NLP.
 I transform raw data into actionable insights and intelligent applications.

-🔍 Core expertise in data analysis, visualization, and business intelligence, enhanced with AI capabilities including:
+🔍 Core expertise in Data Analysis, Visualization, and Business Intelligence, enhanced with AI capabilities including:
-• Building NLP chatbots and AI agents for automated decision-making
+- Building NLP chatbots and AI agents for automated decision-making
-• Developing ML models for predictive analytics and recommendations
+- Developing ML models for predictive analytics and recommendations
-• Creating end-to-end data pipelines from analysis to deployment
+- Creating end-to-end data pipelines from analysis to deployment

 💡 Passionate about solving business problems through data-driven solutions and intelligent automation.